-Mr. Pellegrino earned a B.S. in Mechanical Engineering from Texas A&M and a M.S. in Engineering / System Engineering from Stevens Institute of Technology.
+Mr. Pellegrino holds a B.S. in Mechanical Engineering from Texas A&M and a M.S. in Engineering / System Engineering from Stevens Institute of Technology.

 His first assignment was at the NASA Johnson Space Center (Houston, Texas) where he trained the crews of three successful Space Shuttle missions.
 He also led the Major Modifications Upgrade to the Space Shuttle Columbia at NASA Armstrong Flight Research Center in California.

 He then accepted a position at the Canadian Space Agency (Montreal, Canada) where he worked on several robotic programs.

 He then transferred to Boeing Satellites Systems (El Segundo, California).
 At Boeing, he served as the Spacecraft Manager for three large satellite programs (Anik F1, TDRS-I and TDRS-J).

 During this period, he led over 12 launch campaigns at NASA Kennedy Space Agency, French Guiana, Baikonur and the Sea Launch Platform.

 He then transferred with Boeing to the NASA Kennedy Space Center (Merritt Island, Florida).
 There he served as an integration lead for the International Space Station and as a Space Shuttle Payload lead.

 While at KSC, he was assigned to a temporary assignment in Turin, Italy where served as the Cupola Lead.
 He lead the Constellation Program Lunar Systems group for Boeing.